kaloyan-marinov/callbacks-vs-promises-vs-the-async-await-syntax/README.md

 API and console logs that afterwards

 the
-great thing about promises is that you can catch all errors in the chain with a single function
+great thing about `Promise`s is that you can catch all errors in the chain with a single function

 we can do this by adding
-catch to the bottom of our promise chain and it will handle errors that happen anywhere within our asynchronous code
+catch to the bottom of our `Promise` chain and it will handle errors that happen anywhere within our asynchronous code